ansible/galaxy-operator/roles/common/README.md

 Common
 ========

-A role to setup shared tasks in Pulp 3.
+A role to setup shared tasks in Galaxy.

 In order to pull the images from a private registry (in a disconnected installation, for example) it is possible to configure the `image_pull_secrets` with the names of the secrets that have the credentials to